tonimelisma/mail/CACHE2.md

       and network error mapping for all API calls.
     * **Database Performance with FTS:** For large mailboxes, investigate potential performance implications of FTS5.
+  * **Best practices and advanced techniques for optimizing multiple `WebView` instances within a Jetpack Compose `LazyColumn` (NEW - 2024-07-31),** including state management, resource pooling, and lifecycle handling for WebViews.

-This rewritten `CACHE2.md` should now accurately reflect the project's state post-refactoring and delete implementation, providing an updated roadmap.
+This rewritten `CACHE2.md` should now accurately reflect the project's state post-refactoring, delete implementation, and the introduction of the Gmail-style thread view, providing an updated roadmap.